 Henry Kennedy is a young British-Canadian conductor who has established strong credentials in the opera house and concert hall in Europe and North America.
-On November 29th 2024, the centenary of Puccini’s death, he conducts a new production of Tosca in Lucca, the composer’s birthplace in Tuscany.
-Further performances follow in March 2025 in the cities of Livorno, Pisa and Ravenna.

-Henry recently inaugurated the role of Resident Conductor of the National Arts Centre Orchestra in Ottawa.
+At the start of the 2024-25 season he inaugurated the role of Resident Conductor of the National Arts Centre Orchestra in Ottawa.
 Over his two-year residency in the Canadian capital he will build further on the experience he gained during his 2022-23 season at the Wrocław Opera in Poland.
+On November 29th 2024, the centenary of Puccini’s death, he conducted a new production of Tosca in Lucca, the composer’s birthplace in Tuscany.
+Further performances follow in March 2025 in the cities of Livorno, Pisa and Ravenna.

 Founder of London’s Resonate Symphony Orchestra, in recent seasons Henry has also conducted in Italy, Poland and Romania and acted as assistant conductor to Bassem Akiki, Marin Alsop, Sir Mark Elder, Sir John Eliot Gardiner, Edward Gardner, Hannu Lintu, Sir Simon Rattle, Jukka Pekka Saraste, Thomas Søndergård and John Wilson, working with such ensembles as the Czech Philharmonic Orchestra, Bavarian Radio Symphony Orchestra, Orchestra Svizzera Italiana, Tonhalle Orchestra Zurich and London Philharmonic Orchestra.